contains-io/rcli/README.md

-# docopt-sub
+# rapcom
-A wrapper for docopt to allow the easy implementation of subcommands.
+A library for rapidly creating command-line tools.